andymeneely/squib/README.md

     - plato
   x: += 50
 ```
+If multiple keys override the same keys in a parent, the later ("younger") child takes precedent.

 Note that extends keys are similar to Yaml's ["merge keys"](http://www.yaml.org/YAML_for_ruby.html#merge_key).
 With merge keys, you can define base styles in one entry, then include those keys elsewhere.
 For example: